Couples spend about one-third of their lives sleeping side by side and therefore should be aware of how they impact each other's sleeping patterns.

 - Some people love the intimacy of snuggling with their partner while drifting off to sleep, but others find it suffocating.
 For those who tend to run hot when they sleep, cuddling may not be so appealing at night.
 Ask your partner to use a body pillow between you to feel the effect of cuddling without the intimacy – or the heat!

 - Now some people run hot when they sleep, but others get rather chilly at night.
 Sometimes this discrepancy can be solved with merely using separate blankets.
 However, using different blankets can sacrifice some of the intimacy of sleeping side by side.
-There are some cool bed technologies like OOLER Sleep System, BedJet Climate Control System or chiliPAD out there and they all allow controlling the temperature of both sides of the bed separately.
+There are some bed cooling technologies to help you regulate your bed temperature while you sleep.
+OOLER Sleep System, BedJet Climate Control System or chiliPAD water-cooling system are the most popular products out there and they all allow controlling the temperature of both sides of the bed separately.

 - If one of you is a light sleeper and the other tends to hit that REM cycle hard until the morning, then you may be able to solve your challenges with more traditional means.
 Light sleepers should try to use earplugs and eye masks as a way to block out any passing light or sound like an ambulance or something similar.
 Those who tend to sleep deeply should still use an eye mask because light can affect even the deepest of sleeper.
 When your light-sleeping partner gets up to use the bathroom or check on the dog in a fit of insomnia, you would be less likely to be disturbed by it if you can block out the light.